Some heroes wear masks, some wear capes, and some dedicate their professional lives to helping others be successful.

 The customer success function hasn’t been around for long, following the upward trajectory of the SaaS industry over the last twenty years.
 Between 1996 and 1997, the CRM company, Vantive, implemented a customer success team to ensure their customers' needs were being met.

-A CSM is the customer’s point of contact in the post-sales process.
-Their role is to monitor the customer’s activity, from which they can determine how successful their product is and what can be altered.
-These insights are used by the CSM to theoretically prevent the customer from churning.
+A CSM is responsible for ensuring the customers find value in their product after the sale has been made; they're the point of contact in the post-sales process.
+A CSM's role is to monitor the customer’s activity, from which they can determine how successful their product is and what can be altered.
+The CSM uses these insights to try to prevent the customer from churning.

 If your organization follows the SaaS model, ensuring your customers are happy is tantamount to your success.
 The customer needs to use your service and find value in it, which hopefully leads to renewal.
 This is true in two senses:

-1. Continued subscription (retention) equates to the product’s economic success
+- Continued subscription (retention) equates to the product’s economic success

-2. A high customer satisfaction rate is indicative of market authority and a positive reputation
+- A high customer satisfaction rate is indicative of market authority and a positive reputation

 But what do the industry leaders think?
 Sometimes it’s worth stripping things back, and begin asking why customer success works.